 The architecture diagram below shows the deployment.
 An MSK cluster and a Linux EC2 instance (jumphost) will be provisioned in private subnets of an AWS VPC.
 The Linux jumphost will host the Kafka producer and Snowpipe streaming via Kafka Connect.

 The Kafka producer calls the data sources' REST API and receives time-series data in JSON format.
 This data is then ingested into the Kafka cluster before being picked up by the Kafka connector and delivered to a Snowflake table.
 The data in Snowflake table can be visualized in real-time with AMG (Amazon Managed Grafana) and Streamlit The historical data can also be analyzed by BI tools like Amazon Quicksight.
-Please note that in the demo, we are not demonstrating the visualization aspect.
-We will have a future Quickstart demo that focuses on visualization.

 Architecture diagram for the Demo